Roqum/roqum.github.io/content/en/about/index.md

 However, my passion for programming never faded.
 I pursued a degree in computer science and began building a professional career as a software developer.
 Over time, my perspective on game development shifted - and I’m now more determined than ever to enter the industry.

-In my free time, I’m developing a game using Unreal Engine 5, focusing heavily on C++ and the Gameplay Ability System (GAS).
+In my free time, I'm currently working on two project:
+- **Chained by Eternity** - a game using Unreal Engine 5, focusing heavily on C++ and the Gameplay Ability System (GAS).
 It’s a way to advance and showcase my game programming skills.
 You can learn more about it [here](https://www.david-burgstaller.de/project/chainedbyeternity/)

+- **Enxel Engine** - a voxel game engine I’m developing in C++ with Vulkan.
+It’s my go-to side project when I need a creative break or only have my laptop with me.
+Through it, I’m diving deep into C++ optimization, engine architecture, and build systems - I absolutely love it.
+You can find it here (here)[https://david-burgstaller.de/project/voxelengine/]

 ## Contact
 <div style="display: grid; grid-template-columns: 150px 1fr; ">